 SIPs are built-to-order, delivered to jobsites as whole panels, and installed in puzzle piece fashion.
 When assembled properly, there are far fewer gaps than traditional stick construction and a lower potential for air leakage.
 In order to maximize energy efficiency, project plans should incorporate effective SIP sealing practice.
 While builders should consult local codes and manufacturers for the most accurate requirements, some common SIP sealing methods include:

 - Sealant – Sealing foam-to-foam, wood-to-foam, and wood-to wood interfaces

-- Expanding Foam: High expanding foam for use in junctions and hollows at the edges of structural elements and gaps (also known as voids)
+- Void Fill Expanding Foam: Intended to fill voids (gaps), not as a sealant, high expanding foam for use in junctions and hollows at the edges of structural elements and voids.

 - SIP Tape: Wide tape sealer for use over panel joints and corners

 In the case of traditional structures, an HVAC system may be overworking to keep up with the energy loss due to air leaking out of the building.
 Alternatively, the higher-performance SIP structure allows for smaller-size HVAC systems while still providing sufficient fresh air to building occupants.

 Identifying a properly-sized HVAC system for SIPs is necessary for maximizing energy efficiency.
 The Structural Insulated Panel Association (SIPA) explains, “…an oversized HVAC system will fail to reach the steady operating rate the equipment was designed for.
 Short cycling HVAC equipment will be less energy efficient and require more maintenance than properly sized HVAC equipment.”

 Ventilation systems commonly paired with SIP structures include: